dreamlh/ZihanZhang.github.io/index.md

 ## Instance Segmentation of Nucleus Images
 - Feb.
 2018 to Apr.
 2018
-- Coursework in Machine Learning Practical, with _Yi Wei_ and _Zhengjun Yue_, supervised by _Steve Renals_.
+- Coursework in Machine Learning Practical, with _Yi Wei_ and _Zhengjun Yue_, supervised by Prof. _Steve Renals_.
 - Contents:
   - Segment nucleus instances from nucleus images acquired in different microscopy systems, which is provided by Kaggle 2018 Data Science Bowl.
   - In the baseline experiments, use fully convolutional networks with VGG16 backbone to semantically segment nuclei from the background, and use open operation to separate individual nuclei.